wegiangb/NERC_EDI/README.md

 ### ·       Identify outdoor air pollution variables link to indoor AQ

-# WP 2 AQ network in Nottingham

-# WP 3 AirNode Software analysis of AQ measurements from AQ Sensor at Newcastle City Centre and Putney High Street
+# WP 2 AirNode Software analysis of AQ measurements from AQ Sensor at Newcastle City Centre and Putney High Street

+## · AirNode software applied to analyse AQ measurements at Newcastle City Centre and Putney High Street

+To do after hackathon

+### ·       AirNode’s AQ validation software to existing UO AQ datasets focus on PM2.5

+### ·       Applying task 1 findings to Breathe London’s AQ dataset

+### ·       Analyse the output of UO AQ networks

+# WP 3 AQ network in Nottingham

+### ·       Plans for AQ networks and school trial through NTU Outreach Team

+### ·       Method to choose schools with EDI minorities

+To do after hackathon

+### ·       Set up new AQ network

+### ·       Analyse and optimise the pilot network

+### ·       Analyse irregular patterns in the network and impact the indoor ventilation system.

 # WP 4 Citizen Science Initiative and Dashboard that includes Emoji Air Quality Index Map

-## Dashboard
+### ·       Beginnings of the dashboard

+### ·       Lesson plans for the citizen science initaitve

+### ·       Role out plan for the citizen science initiative

+To do after hackathon

+### ·       Complete Citizen Scinece Dashboard to monitor measurements and present analysis

+### ·       Tests or class lessons to analyse AQ measurements and pre surveys

+### ·       Mitigating experiments to reduce air pollution levels around School

+### ·       Measuring experiments to teach pupils about measuring and complete more AQ measurements

+### ·       Individual analysis for pupils, parents and teachers to interact with parents the main influencers of pupils

 ## Dashboard Map